apache/nuttx/Documentation/guides/port_arm_cm4.rst

   CONFIG_SCHED_WAITPID=y
   CONFIG_TESTING_OSTEST=y

-And one more test is recomended to check the timer implementation whether the kernel could count the time accurately or not.
+And one more test is recommended to check the timer implementation whether the kernel could count the time accurately or not.
 I checked it by following code.
 About the function : cxd32_timerget(), see `apache/nuttx/pull/12441`_